-According to SB 369, the DCTF shall, among other things, do the following:
+According to SB 4690369, the DCTF shall, among other things, do the following:

-- 1. Review and evaluate Dungeness crab management measures described in Fish and Game Code section 8276.5 with the objective of making initial recommendations to the Joint Committee on Fisheries and Aquaculture, the Department of Fish and Wildlife (CDFW), and the Fish and Game Commission no later than January 15, 2015, and final recommendations no later than January 15, 2017. - 2.
-Make recommendations on the need for a permanent Dungeness crab advisory committee, the economic impact of the program described in Section 8276.5 on http://www.opc.ca.gov/2009/04/dungeness-crab-task-force/ permitholders of different tiers and the economies of different ports, the cost of the program to the department, including enforcement costs, the viability of a buyout program for the permitholders described in subparagraph (G) of paragraph (1) of subdivision (a) of Section 8276.5, refining sport and commercial Dungeness crab management, and the need for statutory changes to accomplish task force objectives by January 15, 2015.

-- 3. In considering Dungeness crab management options, prioritize the review of pot limit restriction options, harvest allocation, current and future sport and commercial fishery effort, season modifications, essential fishery information needs, and short- and long-term objectives for improved management. - 4.
+1. Under the guidance of a professional facilitator hired by the Ocean Protection Council (OPC) for this purpose, review1.
+Review and evaluate Dungeness crab management measures described in Fish and Game Code section 8276.5 with the objective of making initial recommendations to the Joint Committee on Fisheries and Aquaculture, the Department of Fish and Game (DFG), and the Fish and Game Commission no later than January 15, 2010.

+2015, and final recommendations no later than January 15, 2017.

+- 2. Make recommendations on the need for a permanent Dungeness crab advisory committee, the economic impact of the program described in Section 8276.5 on permitholders of different tiers and the economies of different ports, the cost of the program to the department, including enforcement costs, the viability of a buyout program for the permitholders described in subparagraph (G) of paragraph (1) of subdivision (a) of Section 8276.5, refining sport and commercial Dungeness crab management, establishing a Dungeness crab marketing commission, and the and the need for statutory changes to accomplish task force objectives by January 15, 2015. - 3.
+In considering Dungeness crab management options, prioritize the review of pot limit restriction options, harvest allocation, current and future sport and commercial fishery effort, season modifications, essential fishery information needs, and short- and long-term objectives for improved management. - 4.
 Establish subcommittees of specific user groups from the task force Membership, if needed, to focus on issues specific to sport fishing, commercial harvest, or crab processing.
 The subcommittees shall report his/her recommendations, if any, to the task force. - 5.
 Forward recommendations to the Joint Committee on Fisheries and Aquaculture, the department, and the commission upon an affirmative vote of at least two-thirds of the task force Members (DCTF voting procedures are discussed below). - 6.
-Review and make recommendations to the legislature on a proposed Dungeness crab trap limit program for all California permits to be submitted to the DCTF by the Director of the Department of Fish and Wildlife.
+Review and make recommendations to the legislature on a proposed Dungeness crab trap limit program for all California permits to be submitted to the DCTF by the Director of the Department of Fish and Game.
 The DCTF shall make recommendations within 60 days of receipt of the proposed program.
 Only recommendations that have a consensus vote of at least 15 voting members shall be transmitted to the Director and the Legislature.
 Transmitted recommendations that have less than the required 15 votes will are regarded as a lack of consensus in the crab industry.